JoJonasArmy/roleplay-bot/README.md

 I'm **Jonas**, a software developer focused on modern web applications, automation, backend systems, and creative projects.

-I enjoy building useful applications, experimenting with new technologies, and turning ideas into polished products.
-My main interests include web development, automation, APIs, Discord applications, and scalable backend solutions. ❤️
+I enjoy learning new technologies, working on personal projects, and finding creative ways to solve problems.
+I'm always looking to expand my knowledge, improve my coding skills, and build applications that are both useful and enjoyable to create. 💝

 ---